 Once you get married, you may wonder how you should go about all the annual celebrations, like your anniversary and holidays.
 If you find your first Valentine’s Day as a married couple is a bit anticlimactic, don’t worry—that’s totally normal.
 You may feel obligated to do something extravagant because it’s your first Valentine’s Day as a "real" couple, but try to let go of that.
 Too many couples get pulled into the pressurized atmosphere of being newlyweds and assume everything must be bigger and more special somehow, but remember, you were a real couple before you got married, too.

-If you two both happen to adore Valentine's Day and love having big, over-the-top celebrations year after year, then that's great—whatever works for you.
-But if you’re not sure what to do with the first February 14th after you tied the knot, try to let yourself off the hook a little bit.
-If you’re still feeling like you’re in a post-wedding whirlwind, use this Valentine's Day to take stock and get back to the romance between just the two of you.
+If you two both happen to adore Valentine's Day and love having big, over-the-top celebrations year after year, then that's great!
+But if you’re not sure what to do with the first February 14 after you've tied the knot, let yourself off the hook a little bit.
+You may feel like you’re still in a post-wedding whirlwind, so use this Valentine's Day to take stock and get back to the romance between just the two of you.

-1. Book a Spa Day
+Book a Spa Day

-2. Plan a Romantic Night In to Watch Your Wedding Video
+Stay In and Watch Your Wedding Video

-3. Make a Couple’s Bucket List
+Make a Couple’s Bucket List

-4. Relive Your First Date
+Relive Your First Date

-5. Book Some Time Away
+Book Some Time Away

-If you really want to connect with your partner, try to go off-grid for a while this Valentine’s Day.
-Make an agreement that phones are for emergency use only and plan a lovely day for the two of you.
-It can be full of museums and restaurants or you don’t even have to leave the house (or the bed)—the choice is totally yours.
+One of the best ways to reconnect with your partner is to remove technology from the equation.
+Why not go off-grid for a while this Valentine’s Day?
+Make an agreement that phones are for emergency use only and plan a lovely day together.
+You can visit a museum, go to dinner and a movie, or spend some time in nature with a hike or bike ride.
+Or, make it really intimate and don’t even leave the house (or the bed)—the choice is totally yours.

 Host a Couple’s Potluck